futureverse/progressr/vignettes/progressr-intro.md

 Here is an example that uses `foreach()` of the **[foreach]** package together with `%dofuture%` of the **[doFuture]** package to parallelize while reporting on progress.
-This example parallelizes on the local machine, it works alsof for remote machines:
+This example parallelizes on the local machine, it works also for remote machines:

 ```r
 library(doFuture)    ## %dofuture%